Roy-lab/HiC-Reg/README.md

 -n is the number of trees

--d is the test set
+-d is the test data

--s is the prefix to saved trees
+-s is the prefix of saved models

 -b is the prior structure (potential regulators)